The Brutal Truth About the Human Mind—And the Hidden Power Within

 Most people never live.
 They endure.
 They move through days like sleepwalkers, driven by impulses they don’t understand, chasing illusions they mistake for truth, numbing themselves from the gnawing sense that something vital is missing.
 They imagine their struggles are “out there”—in circumstances, in politics, in other people—while the real battle rages within, unseen.

 The ancients knew this.
 The Buddhists called it dukkha—suffering woven into the fabric of ordinary life.
 The Stoics saw it in our misjudgments, the way we make ourselves miserable not by events but by opinions.
-Jung found it in the unconscious, where repressed drives and forgotten truths move us like puppets.
+Jung found it in the unconscious, where repressed drives, patterned behavior learned in childhood, and forgotten truths move us like puppets.
 Neuroscience now confirms what sages always taught: perception is not reality but a hallucination, stitched together by the brain.
+It’s not the circumstances in our lives that create our reality, but rather the internal narrative we create around the circumstances in our lives that create our reality.

 The brutal truth?
 The enemy is not the world.
 The enemy is the unmastered mind.
-Unless you face it, it will quietly waste your life.
+Unless you face it, it will quietly waste your life away.

 6 Brutal Truths About the Human Mind